trimble-oss/website-modus-bootstrap.trimble.com/content/components/pagination.md

 available links.
 Use a wrapping `<nav>` element to identify it as a navigation section to screen readers and other assistive technologies.

+In addition, as pages likely have more than one such navigation section, it’s advisable to provide a descriptive `aria-label` for the `<nav>` to reflect its purpose.
+For example, if the pagination component is used to navigate between a set of search results, an appropriate label could be `aria-label="Search results pages"`.

 ### Example

 To use paginations, create a `<nav>` wrapper with